TheCodeTherapy/kzones/README.md

 - Enable or disable this behavior.

+#### Separate active layout for each screen, desktop and activity

+By default, the active layout is shared between all screens, desktops and activities.
+When this option is enabled, each screen, desktop and activity will have it's own active layout.

+- Enable or disable this behavior.

 ### Layouts

 You can define your own layouts by modifying the JSON in the **Layouts** tab in the script settings, here are some examples to get you started: